mlauss2/sandec/README.md

 Simple SDL2-based decoder/player for LucasArts Outlaws "SAN" movies.

-As of 20241007, the following works
+What works:
 - Can successfully parse all .SAN files found on Outlaws CDs/Game dir
 - Audio works
-- Video display works, still issues with Codec1 and delta palettes (esp. visible in the sunset->night transition in the Outro RAE.SAN)
+- Video display works

+What does not work:
-- A/V sync is crude at best.
+- A/V sync in player is crude at best.

+Build:
+- Have SDL2
+- run "make"
+- call "sanplay /path/to/Outlaws/OP_CR.SAN"